-On certain Royal Oak models, always unscrew the crown before use.
+On certain Royal Oak models, always unscrew the crown to access the different setting positions.

 If the correct date is not displayed on the watch, pull the crown to position (rapid date correction) and turn clockwise until the desired date is displayed.